OfficeDev/VBA-content/Access-VBA/articles/3bfbe7b8-3f8d-5f77-2afe-e8a4f3e11c8a.md

 The  **OnMouseMove** value will be one of the following, depending on the selection chosen in the **Choose Builder** window (accessed by clicking the **Build** button next to the **On Mouse Move** box in the object's **Properties** window):

-- If Expression Builder is chosen, the value will be "=expression", where expression is the expression from the Expression Builder window.
+- If Expression Builder is chosen, the value will be "= _expression_", where  _expression_ is the expression from the Expression Builder window.

 - If Macro Builder is chosen, the value is the name of the macro.